lab7arriam/Cry_phylogeny/README.md

 ## Supplementary
 All supplementary material is located in the `supplementary/` directory.
-`Supplementary_figures.docx` is a Microsoft Word document with a description of all supplementary figures.
+`Supplementry_figures_and_text.docx` is a Microsoft Word document with a description of all supplementary figures and supplemental text of the article.
 `Supplementary_tables.xlsx` is an Exel table with all supplementary tables.

-* The `supplementary/pics/` folder contains individual supplementary figures.
+* The `supplementary/pics/` folder contains individual supplementary figures in various formats, namely SVG, PDF, and PNG.
-* For convenience, in the `supplementary/tables/` folder individual supporting tables in CSV format are provided.
+* For convenience, in the `supplementary/tables/` folder individual supporting tables in CSV and XLSX formats are provided.
 For a detailed description of the tables, please consult the `Supplementary_tables.xlsx` file.

 ## Data
 Analyzed data are included in the `data/` directory.
 The directory contains sequences and phylogenetic trees.
 Other essential tables obtained when using data processing scripts are presented in the `data_for_scripts/` directory.